-(a) the Facility Monthly Peak Reserve Capacity Price for each for each Demand Side Programme, Non-Scheduled Facility, and Separately Certified Component applying during that Trading Month;
+(aA) the Entity Daily Flexible Reserve Capacity Price for each Demand Side Programme and Separately Certified Component applying during that Trading Day;

-(aA) the Facility Daily Peak Reserve Capacity Price for each Demand Side Programme, Non-Scheduled Facility, and Separately Certified Component applying during that Trading Day;
+(b) the Peak Targeted Reserve Capacity Cost for that Trading Day as defined in clause 4.28.3;

-(b) the Targeted Reserve Capacity Cost for that Trading Day as defined in clause 4.28.3;
+(bA) the Flexible Targeted Reserve Capacity Cost for that Trading Day as defined in clause 4.28.3A;

-(c) the Shared Reserve Capacity Cost for that Trading Day as defined in clause 4.28.4;
+(c) the Peak Shared Reserve Capacity Cost for that Trading Day as defined in clause 4.28.4;

+(cA) the Flexible Shared Reserve Capacity Cost for that Trading Day as defined in clause 4.28.4B;

 (d) for each Market Participant p and for Trading Day d:

 i. the quantity of Peak Capacity Credits (including Peak Capacity Credits from Facilities subject to NCESS Contracts) for each Facility acquired by AEMO;

+iA. the quantity of Peak Capacity Credits (including Capacity Credits from Facilities subject to NCESS Contracts) for each Separately Certified Component acquired by AEMO;

+iB. the quantity of Flexible Capacity Credits (including Capacity Credits from Facilities subject to NCESS Contracts) for each Facility acquired by AEMO;

+iC. the quantity of Flexible Capacity Credits (including Capacity Credits from Facilities subject to NCESS Contracts) for each Separately Certified Component acquired by AEMO;

 ii. the quantity of Peak Capacity Credits for each Demand Side Programme for Trading Day d;

-iii.
-[Blank]
+iii. the quantity of Flexible Capacity Credits for each Demand Side Programme for Trading Day d;

 iv. the quantity of Peak Capacity Credits for each Facility traded bilaterally in accordance with section 4.30;

+ivA. the quantity of Peak Capacity Credits for each Separately Certified Component traded bilaterally in accordance with section 4.30;

+ivB. the quantity of Flexible Capacity Credits for each Facility traded bilaterally in accordance with section 4.30;

+ivC. the quantity of Flexible Capacity Credits for each Separately Certified Component traded bilaterally in accordance with section 4.30;

-v. the Individual Reserve Capacity Requirement for each Market Participant for that Trading Month in which Trading Day d falls; and
+v. the Peak Individual Reserve Capacity Requirement for the Trading Month in which Trading Day d falls;

+vA. the Flexible Individual Reserve Capacity Requirement for the Trading Month in which Trading Day d falls;

-vi. the total Capacity Cost Refund to be paid by the Market Participant to AEMO for all Trading Intervals in Trading Day d;
+vi. the total Peak Capacity Cost Refund to be paid by Market Participant p to AEMO for all Trading Intervals in Trading Day d; and

+vii. the total Flexible Capacity Cost Refund to be paid by Market Participant p to AEMO for all Trading Intervals in Trading Day d;

 (dA) for each Market Participant, the sum over all of Market Participant p’s Intermittent Loads, deemed to be Intermittent Loads under clause 1.48.2, of the Intermittent Load Refund payable to AEMO by Market Participant p in respect of each of its Intermittent Loads for Trading Day d; and

 (e) for each Supplementary Capacity Contract:

-i. the net payment to be made by AEMO under that contract for the Trading Day d; and
+i. the net payment to be made by AEMO under that contract for the Trading Day d;

-ii. to whom the payment is to be made.
+ii. to whom the payment is to be made; and

+iii. whether that contract relates to a shortfall of solely Peak Capacity, both Peak Capacity and Flexible Capacity, or solely Flexible Capacity.